HDFGroup/hsds/docs/docker_install_azure.md

 2. Install Docker and docker-compose if necessary (see "Docker Setup" below)
 3. Ensure the proper container for HSDS is created (Step 10 in "Set up your Azure environment")
 4. Get project source code: `git clone https://github.com/HDFGroup/hsds`
-5. Go to admin/config directory: `cd hsds/admin/config`
-6. Copy the file "passwd.default" to "passwd.txt".
+5. If you plan to use HTTP Basic Auth (usernames and passwords manged by the service), go to admin/config directory: `cd hsds/admin/config`, and copy the file "passwd.default" to "passwd.txt".
 Add any usernames/passwords you wish.
-Modify existing passwords (for admin, test_user1, test_user2) for security.
+Modify existing passwords (for $ADMIN_USER, test_user1, test_user2) for security.
+If you wish to use Azure Active Directory for authentication, following the instructions in "Azure Active Directory"
-7. Create environment variables as in "Sample .bashrc" above
+6. Create environment variables as in "Sample .bashrc" above
-8. Start the service `./runall.sh <n>` where n is the number of containers desired (defaults to 1)
+7. Start the service `./runall.sh <n>` where n is the number of containers desired (defaults to 1)
-9. Run `docker ps` and verify that the containers are running: hsds_head, hsds_sn_[1-n], hsds_dn_[1-n]
+8. Run `docker ps` and verify that the containers are running: hsds_head, hsds_sn_[1-n], hsds_dn_[1-n]
-10. Run `curl $HSDS_ENDPOINT/about` where and verify that "cluster_state" is "READY" (might need to give it a minute or two)
+9. Run `curl $HSDS_ENDPOINT/about` where and verify that "cluster_state" is "READY" (might need to give it a minute or two)

 Docker Setup
 ------------